uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 By 1960, the federal government estimated that 50% of the children in residential schools were there for child-welfare reasons.
 What has come to be referred to as the “Sixties Scoop”—the dramatic increase in the apprehension of Aboriginal children from the 1960s onwards—was in some measure simply a transferring of children from one form of institution, the residential school, to another, the child-welfare agency.[^169]
 The schools were not funded or staffed to function as child-welfare institutions.
-They failed to provide their students with the appropriate level of personal and emotional care children<!--x-->
-need during their childhood and adolescence.
+They failed to provide their students with the appropriate level of personal and emotional care children <!-- page 078 -->need during their childhood and adolescence.
 This failure applied to all students, but was of particular significance in the case of the growing number of social-welfare placements in the schools.[^170]
 Some children had to stay in the schools year-round because it was thought there was no safe home to which they could return.
 The residential school environment was not a safer or more loving haven.